jenkinsci/working-hours-plugin/README.md

 system configuration page.
 You can configure both daily working hours and specific dates (such as holidays).
 The following configuration will cause jobs with  `enforceBuildSchedule` to queue if ran outside of Monday - Friday 8:00 AM to 6:00 PM.

-  *Note:* all times are local to your Jenkins master.
+  *Note:* all times are local to your Jenkins controller.

 ![Configuration options](images/working-hours-config.png "Configuration options")